xebialabs-community/xlr-tosca-plugin-v2/README.md

 ### Server ###

 The TOSCA Server that will run your tests.

-### Username ###

-Optionally override the username of the global server configuration.
-You may want to do this if you have fine grained permissions on test execution.

-### Password ###

-Optionally override the password used for authentication.
+Example endpoint: http://<server>/DistributionServerService/ManagerService.svc

 ### Workspace ###